jiko/postgresty.js/README.md

 `install.sh` assumes a Debian-based Linux distribution and installs OpenResty 1.4.2.9.
 You can pass an installation directory as the first argument to the script, or stick with the default `/usr/local/openresty`.

-Make sure to change your Postgres login credentials in `nginx/conf/nginx.conf` and run the `init.sql` script in Postgres.
+Make sure to change your Postgres login credentials in `nginx/conf/nginx.conf` and run `su - postgres psql -f init.sql` to initialize the Postgres database.
+I've had some trouble with this command, so YMMV.

 Copy the files in the `nginx` directory to their corresponding places in your OpenResty install.
+If you changed your OpenResty installation directory in the `install.sh` step you will need to edit `nginx.conf` to reflect that change.

 You will see that I have included a basic demo that does an AJAX POST to your newly created API when you click the "Save" button.
 Look at your JavaScript console for some basic debugging info from [Medium.js](http://jakiestfu.github.io/Medium.js/docs/) and Postgresty.